 You can definitely test Sucuri’s recommended cache option, and you might even see slightly better performance with it.
 But one warning would be if you’re running a highly dynamic site such as WooCommerce or EDD.
 At Kinsta we have additional rules to not cache certain things such as cart pages, checkout pages, and most importantly cookies.
 Sucuri actually recommends using your own site headers for eCommerce sites.

 Sucuri allows you to use your own third-party CDN (such as KeyCDN, MaxCDN) or their own CDN.
 Sucuri’s CDN features a fast HTTP/2 Anycast network with 6 SuperPOPs in the USA, Europe, and Asia and 3 CDN POPs in Australia, Brazil, and the Philippines.
 This comes at no extra charge when you’re using their firewall.

-You can’t currently use the Kinsta CDN with Sucuri.
-But don’t worry, their CDN is fast and reliable.
-If you want to set up your site with a third-party CDN, you will need to point your DNS first to your CDN, which is then routed back to Sucuri.
-Then under “General → CDN Support” change the CDN option to “Other.”
-You can check out their knowledge base for walkthroughs on third-party CDN integrations:
+You can use the Kinsta CDN with Sucuri but their CDN is fast and reliable and we typically recommend using one or the other.
+If you want to set up your site with a third-party CDN, you can also do that as well.
+Simply check out their knowledge base for walkthroughs on third-party CDN integrations:

 Under “Performance → Compression” we recommend enabling compression.
 This will reduce the number of bytes sent over the network and will improve your site’s performance.

 And that’s it!
 Let Sucuri work its magic over the next couple days and you’ll probably be pleasantly surprised with the results.
 On the site we deployed it on the bandwidth instantly dropped and visits returned to the previous normal average per day.

 Now that you’ve configured Sucuri, there are a lot of other useful features and reports you can take advantage of to further improve the quality of traffic hitting your site.